Feeding forbidden: Why Mallorca's new ban needs more than signs

 Improved waste and picnic infrastructure: Animal-proof bins, benches with waste notices and protective barriers at frequently visited parking bays would significantly reduce unintentional feeding.

 Cooperation with local shepherds and communities: Instead of blanket bans, designated return zones or controlled feeding points in less sensitive areas could be discussed.
-Local shepherds know the migration routes of the herds and could help with site selection.
+Local shepherds know the migration routes of the herds and could help with site selection, and local initiatives such as Capdepera draws the line: Why the quad ban should only be the beginning show how municipal measures can support nature protection.

 Monitoring and evaluation: Short-term controls are important; in the long term monitoring is needed: How does goat behavior change?
 Are populations displaced?
-Cameras, counts and simple research projects with universities could help here.
+Cameras, counts and simple research projects with universities could help here, as in other control efforts like Why Mallorca is tightening controls on pig transports — and what really matters now.

 Concrete next steps — a proposal